Rick Archer: Welcome to Buddha at the Gas Pump.

 Rick Archer: Yeah, that’s good.

-Shambhavi: So she keeps me unstuck, right.
-But there’s a lot of definitions of Enlightenment out there.
-And some of them are very minor, like not thinking, you know, if you stop thinking, then you’re enlightened.
+Shambhavi: So she keeps me unstuck, right?
+But there’s a lot of definitions of enlightenment out there.
+And some of them are very minor, like not thinking.
+You know, if you stop thinking, then you’re enlightened.
 And then there’s other things where somebody just has one spiritual experience of note, and they think they’re enlightened.
 And some of this is perfectly innocent, they just don’t know.
-And some of it is not, you know, but, you know, I really think it’s hopefully what you said that they would get stuck, but then get unstuck eventually.
+And some of it is not, but I really think it’s hopefully what you said, that they would get stuck but then get unstuck eventually.

-Rick Archer: Yeah, I think that raises the point that it’s good to have.
-It’s good to keep your knowledge lively.
-I mean, not only culture, your experience through practice, but culture, your intellectual understanding of the path and suppose a goal and all that, because you really can sell yourself, sell yourself short, and reach erroneous conclusions about, you know, what level of attainment you have.
-And so both to two teachers, I respect, Alma and, you know, Amritanandamayi and Adyashanti.
-Both often say, it’s good to have the attitude of a beginner.
+Rick Archer: Yeah, I think that raises the point that it’s good to have— it’s good to keep your knowledge lively.
+I mean, not only culture, your experience through practice, but culture, your intellectual understanding of the path and supposed goal and all that.
+Because you really can sell yourself short and reach erroneous conclusions about what level of attainment you have, and so on.
+Both two teachers I respect, Amma and, you know, Amritanandamayi and Adyashanti, both often say, it’s good to have the attitude of a beginner.

 Shambhavi: Yeah, that’s a very wise Buddhist teaching.

 Rick Archer: Yeah.
-And I also sometimes use the example of, you know, if you feel like you have arrived, it’s kind of like saying, I’m educated.
-Yeah, you are.
-But does that mean you can’t learn anything more?
+And I also sometimes use the example of if you feel like you have arrived, it’s kind of like saying I’m educated.
+Yeah, you are, but does that mean you can’t learn anything more?
 I mean, is anybody ever ultimately educated?
-Yeah, I

-Shambhavi: think that, and I’ve said this in so many different places, that when you engage with wisdom traditions, whether they be spiritual traditions or crafts, or things like Jyotish, and divination, you know, anyone who engages really deeply and honestly, with the wisdom tradition, understands that there’s no mastery, that it’s that’s not actually something that you can achieve.
+Shambhavi: Yeah, I think that— and I’ve said this in so many different places, that when you engage with wisdom traditions—whether they be spiritual traditions or crafts, or things like Jyotish and divination—anyone who engages really deeply and honestly with a wisdom tradition understands that there’s no mastery, that that’s not actually something that you can achieve.
 And that’s the pleasure of it.
-The pleasure of wisdom traditions is that you can learn infinitely you can refine infinitely there, incidentally, nuanced.
-Otherwise, you know, it would be a little bit boring.
-Yeah.
-Now, some
+The pleasure of wisdom traditions is that you can learn infinitely, you can refine infinitely, they’re infinitely nuanced.
+Otherwise it would be a little bit boring.

-Rick Archer: people say that, okay, well, that education example doesn’t apply to the field of Enlightenment, because Enlightenment involves realization of something which is absolute.
+Rick Archer: Yeah.
+Now, some people say that okay, well, that education example doesn’t apply to the field of enlightenment, because enlightenment involves realization of something which is absolute.
 And once that is realized, it can’t be improved upon.
-And then there’s the whole question of direct versus progressive paths, which I’d like to get into with with you a little bit.
-And so some people feel like if they’ve glommed on to some absolute level of consciousness or reality or realization, that they are truly done, and that relative refinements could go on endlessly, but those aren’t very Significant?
-Well, we’re
+And then there’s the whole question of direct versus progressive paths, which I’d like to get into with you a little bit.
+And so some people feel like if they’ve glommed onto some absolute level of consciousness or reality or realization, that they are truly done, and that relative refinements could go on endlessly, but those aren’t very significant.

-Shambhavi: not, we’re not improving on the absolute, that that is something that’s not possible.
+Shambhavi: Well, we’re not ref— we’re not improving on the absolute, that is something that’s not possible.
 But we are improving on our immersion in it, our degree of immersion in it.
-So sometimes I’ve, I’ve compared that to, you know, a big swimming pool, you can be in the shallow end of the pool and you’re in the water, but it’s not the deep end.
-So, you know, if we have an infinite pool, and you just keep walking in deeper and deeper and deeper, then you recognize that there’s no arrival, but there is greater and greater immersion, greater skillfulness, greater embodiment of the wisdom virtues of the Absolute.
+So sometimes I’ve compared that to a big swimming pool.
+You can be in the shallow end of the pool and you’re in the water, but it’s not the deep end.
+So if we have an infinite pool, and you just keep walking in deeper and deeper and deeper, then you recognize that there’s no arrival, but there is greater and greater immersion, greater skillfulness, greater embodiment of the wisdom virtues of the absolute.

 Rick Archer: Yeah, embodiment is a key point.
-If we think of ourselves as channels for the absolute or sense organs of the infinite or some such thing, then then, you know, we have to ask ourselves, well, to what extent extent Am I actually reflecting or expressing this in my human existence?
-And, you know, have I reached the ultimate possibility of that, in terms of my intellect, my heart senses all the different faculties?
-And I think the answer is going to be no, I would
+If we think of ourselves as channels for the absolute or sense organs of the infinite or some such thing, then we have to ask ourselves, well, to what extent am I actually reflecting or expressing this in my human existence?
+And have I reached the ultimate possibility of that in terms of my intellect, my heart, senses, all the different faculties?
+And I think the answer is going to be no.

-Shambhavi: refine that a little to say that we never know where we’re going until we get there, and we don’t have a measure of where we are.
-So we can’t say, you know, I’ve arrived at the absolute at night, do I actually embody it?
+Shambhavi: I would refine that a little to say that we never know where we’re going until we get there, and we don’t have a measure of where we are.
+So we can’t say I’ve arrived at the absolute and I— do I actually embody it?
 I don’t think that’s a possible question.
-We can ask of the wisdom that I’ve been granted of the direct knowledge of the nature of things that I’ve been granted right now.
-And here.
-Am I embodying that?
-But I don’t think it’s actually possible to say that, that that whatever that is, it’s the end.
-Good.
-What do
+We can ask, of the wisdom that I’ve been granted, of the direct knowledge of the nature of things that I’ve been granted right now and here, am I embodying that?
+But I don’t think it’s actually possible to say that whatever that is, it’s the end.

-Rick Archer: you think?
-Have you ever heard that kind of debate between those who advocate the direct path versus the progressive path?
+Rick Archer: Good.
+What do you think—have you ever heard the kind of debate between those who advocate the direct path versus the progressive path?